HMTJYQS/ROAR/index.md

 Base on the above conditions, we provide two ways to improving the project.

-- Rebuilding a better waypoint text file which can make sure a better way for car to following;
+- Rebuilding a better waypoint text file which can make sure a better way for car to following.
 - Connecting the steering and throttle with the actual coordinates of the car.

 So we split the task into 3 parts-planning, controlling, racing.